jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05b.md

 China does this by getting skilled entreperneurs to run state-owned corporations.
 A recent proof is Jack Ma being forced to follow the Communist Party.

-However, this violates free will, and so our solution is more similar to the French model where the French government owns 84% of EDF as a mega-conglomerate.
+However, this violates free will, and becomes unsustainable politically -- a change in ruling class will likely change the energy managers.
+This is why our solution is more similar to the French model where the French government owns 84% of EDF as a mega-conglomerate.
 - The engineer-owners can be given private equity in exchange for their services in order to keep skilled talent
 - Part of the capital equipment can be 'financed' by barter for local produce using long-term contracts in order to reduce the cash strain